 The other problem of trying to do DIY is that if you don’t know what you’re doing you can cause more harm than good.
 You can install the motor, or part, incorrectly which may cause damage.
 I have experienced people putting 220 volts onto a 12 volt terminal not knowing what they’re doing and incinerating the whole system.
 If you know what you’re doing that is fine, but if you don’t you’ll spend money and still not solve the problem or you might cause more problems or damage than were originally there.

 Gate motors in South Africa

-These two brands do everything.
+These three brands do everything.
 Nice Hansa has a very wide range, and Centurion is the best known on the South African market.
 They are both very good brands and are the market leaders.